 Getting married at the Royal Botanic Gardens Kew

 Photographing a wedding at Kew Gardens gives me so many opportunities to capture beautiful creative portraits for you.
-The image I captured of Charlotte and Alexis in the Palm House at Kew Gardens (I love it so much I put it at the top of this page!) won several international awards and I know the couple absolutely love this iconic image from their Kew Gardens wedding photography.
+The image I captured of Charlotte and Alexis in the Palm House at Kew Gardens won several international awards (I love it so much I put it at the top of this page!) and I know the couple absolutely love this iconic image from their Kew Gardens wedding photography.

 On Charlotte and Alexis’ wedding day I zoomed up to London to enjoy some Kew Gardens wedding photography with my ace second photographer, Claire.

 We joined Charlotte and her bridesmaids, Emily & Gemma, getting ready at the Coach & Horses which is just across the green from the Cambridge Cottage entrance to Kew Gardens.
 It was a real giggle and they were awesome fun.
 The weather provided its usual British Summertime display and so, with umbrellas deployed, Charlotte walked the short distance in the rain across Kew Green to Cambridge Cottage on her father’s arm.
 The local Cricketers provided a very English backdrop as they played on the Green despite the weather!

 Their wedding ceremony and reception were held in Cambridge Cottage, a beautiful former Royal Residence on the edge of the gardens at Kew.
 With the anticipation of the morning preparations behind them, they enjoyed an intimate wedding ceremony in a room full of love and smiles from their friends and family.

 I love how happy and excited their faces were as they saw each other for the first time that day, in particular Alexis’ smile as Charlotte approached ‘down the aisle’.
 There were also some touching family moments that really brought a tear to my eye to capture.

 Creative Portrait Photos in the Palm House